aboulle/RaDMaX/README.md

 RaDMaX is a program that allows to retrieve strain and damage profiles in ion-irradiated materials from the simulation of X-ray diffraction data recorded in symmetric thêta-2thêta geometry.
 It is distributed freely under the CeCILL license (see LICENSE.txt and COPYRIGHT.txt).

 If you use this program in academic work, please cite:
 M. Souilah, A. Boulle, A. Debelle, "RaDMaX: a graphical program for the determination of strain and damage profiles in irradiated crystals", J. Appl.Cryst.
-49, 2016. [doi] (http://dx.doi.org/10.1107/S1600576715021019)
+49, 2016.
+[Link to article.] (http://dx.doi.org/10.1107/S1600576715021019)

 # Installation instructions
 Download zip file and extract it to your disk.